vijaybalebail/python-fullstack-todolist/setup-dev-environment/setup-dev-environment.md

        `./setCompartmentId.sh ocid1.compartment.oc1..aaaaaaaaxbvaatfz6yourcomparmentidhere5dnzgcbivfwvsho77myfnqq us-ashburn-1`

+       This will set the environment variables that will allow other scripts to pick the information.

   6. To create an OKE cluster, return to the OCI console and open up the hamburger button in the top-left corner of the Console and go to **Developer Services > Kubernetes Clusters**.

     ![](images/27-dev-services-oke.png " ")